yegor256/blog/_drafts/_better.md

 There is no particular order here, just everything I have in mind, in one list.

 **Make Your Own Product**.
-Learning how to program and *actually* programming are not same thing.
-The best, and the only right way to learn is "by doing."
-The best way of doing is creating something meaningful and important.
+Learning how to program and *actually* programming are not the same thing.
+The best, and the only right way, to learn is "by doing."
+The best way of doing is to create something meaningful and important.
 If it's your own product---even better.
-If someone pays you for that--- that's best of all.
+If someone pays you for that--- best of all.
 Every time I want to learn something new I make up a realistic goal and attempt to achieve it.
 A few years ago I was interested in learning Python.
-Instead of going to online courses or reading books I tried to created a small web app for my own marketing purposes.
+Instead of going to online courses or reading books I tried to create a small web app for my own marketing purposes.
 At that time I knew Java, but I wrote that app in Python.
 My recommendation: never study anything in an academic way, always do something real using the tech stack you want to learn.